mustbeperfect/definitive-opensource/readmes/linux.md

 ## FAQ
 <details>
-  <summary><b>How about a JSON file with scripts or a website?</b></summary> <br />
+  <summary><b>Will there ever be a definitive-opensource website?</b></summary> <br />
-A JSON file with scripts that generate the README(s) would make fundamental changes and reorganization far easier whilst minimizing formatting and grammatical errors.
-A website would provide much requested features like tag based filtering and even automation.
+A website is definitely on the roadmap.
+It would provide much requested features like tag based filtering and, on the backend, automate much of what we currently have to do manually.
+However, for the foreseeable future, the list will remain as a markdown file for one reason: to keep things simple.
+The current system lets me focus solely on the projects within.
+The complexities of web development seem unnecessary and an added pain for a task that can suffice, for now, as a markdown file.
 <p>&nbsp;</p>
-However, for the foreseeable future, the list will to be edited directly as a markdown file for one reason: to keep things simple.
-The current system lets me focus solely on the projects within, not how to present said projects.
-<p>&nbsp;</p>
-The current markdown system could also be considered a stepping stone to guage the community's needs prior to building a more complex system.
-I will likely migrate to a JSON file as the project scales and when I have time to architect such a system.
+The current system could also be considered a stepping stone to guage the community's needs prior to building a website, which would inherently be far more complex.
-<p>&nbsp;</p>
-As for the website, the complexities of web development seem unnecessary and an added pain for a task that can suffice, for now, as a markdown file.
-Depending on the popularity of the project, however, this idea will remain in the back of my mind.
 </details>

 ## License